 - One of the following: Social Security Card, Birth Certificate, or Passport is needed.

 - Housing Application Survey (residential students only)

 - Student Engagement Survey (for first-year students only)

 - Emergency Information Form (for all students)

 PLACEMENT TESTING INFORMATION

-During your orientation day this summer, assessments will be administered to assist in advising and registration.
+During your orientation day, assessments will be administered to assist in advising and registration.
 One assessment will be on writing, the other on math.

 The writing assessment begins with reading a very brief overview of an excerpt (less than 500 words) from a nonfiction book, which is of the reading level encountered in beginning college courses.
 After reading the brief passage, you will write an essay responding to a question/writing prompt.
 The written response should have a clear focus and include strong reasoning as well as relevant support from the excerpt provided.
 You will have 45 minutes to complete the reading and writing for this assessment.

 The math assessment, which will evaluate your numerical skills, is timed and will take 30 minutes.
 The math assessment is comprised mostly of multiple-choice as well as a few free-response questions.
 For multiple-choice, you can work out your questions on a spare sheet of paper, as you will not be allowed to use a calculator.